Introduction

 \end{align*}

-The implementation of the elbow method is described below.
-The value of the loss function can be accessed at model.inertia_.
+The implementation of the Elbow Method is described below.
+The value of the loss function can be accessed with model.inertia_.

 sum_of_squared_errors = []